How to Play Intervals on Guitar (With Shapes and Examples)

 Perfect 5th variation shapes

-Perfect 5th shape variation examples
+Perfect 5th Interval shape examples on guitar 2

 minor 6th interval examples